-Are you facing vehicular manslaughter charges in Ventura County, Santa Barbara County, L.A.
-County, or the surrounding area?
+Are you facing vehicular manslaughter charges in Ventura County, Santa Barbara County, or the surrounding area?
 You need to understand the severity of the penalties so you can get started on your defense.

 Vehicular manslaughter is divided into several types in California Penal C§ 192(c)ode.
 In general, vehicular manslaughter is committed when someone is killed due to reckless driving while committing an unlawful act that is not a felony.
 This could be with or without gross negligence.

 Causing an accident and death of a victim for the purpose of unlawful personal gain is also vehicular manslaughter and may be tried as murder.
 Lastly, there is vehicular manslaughter while intoxicated and gross vehicular manslaughter while intoxicated (Cal.
 Pen.
 Code § 191.5), the former of which does not involve gross negligence and the latter of which does.
 The penalties for each are as follows: